“A nickel will get you on the subway, but garlic will get you a seat.” – Unknown.

 When Can Babies Have Garlic?

-You can begin giving garlic to babies from six to eight months of age.
+You can begin giving garlic to babies from six to eight months of age as part of their weaning diet.
 However, some babies might find it difficult to digest or could develop an allergy.
-Also,the garlic should be fresh and given in limited quantities.
+Also, the garlic should be fresh and given in limited quantities.

 The reaction to garlic can manifest in the form of cramps, swelling, vomiting or diarrhea.
 Visit a pediatrician if you observe any of these symptoms.
 Seek medical advice right away if your baby has breathing trouble or severe reactions.

 Nutritional Value Of Garlic

 Garlic is a good source of vitamin B6, manganese, selenium, potassium, and iron.
-It is also known to have anti-bacterial, anti-fungal and anti-protozoal effects, which could help protect the baby from infections (2).
+It is also known to have anti-bacterial, anti-fungal and anti-protozoal effectsiXEffects caused by protozoans, which are single-celled organisms like parasites. , which could help protect the baby from infections (2).

 |Nutrient||Unit||Value per 100 g|